Alemannenring: DTM Victories

 In 2009, a group known as Alemanni Ring eV attempted to revive the circuit to hold another DTM event.
 It would have been the first time the circuit held a DTM event in the series' new form as the Deutsche Tourenwagen Masters.
 Previously, the events had been held when the series was known as the Deutsche Tourenwagen Meisterschaft.
 The group encountered local governmental problems and the organisers of the DTM series decided against holding an event.
 The group have now disbanded but still maintain a website.

 Lap records

-The official race lap records at the Alemannenring are listed as:
+The fastest official race lap records at the Alemannenring are listed as: